 CRM Vendor Selection

 Vendor presentations can occur before or after detailed functional specifications are developed.
-There can be some product dependencies as to how easy or difficult it may end up being to execute on certain requirements.
-However, the more specific information that each vendor has regarding functional requirements, the more laser focused their presentation can be.
+There can be some product dependencies regarding how easy or difficult it may be to deliver certain requirements.
+However, the more specific information that each vendor has regarding functional requirements, the more laser-focused their presentation can be.

 Service Provider Selection

 The point at which a service provider enters the process can vary considerably.
 A service provider may have already been involved in the early steps.
 Sometimes, a service provider isn’t brought in until after a CRM vendor has been selected.
-If the up-front steps suggested above have been skipped, then these will now need to take place.
-If they were skipped, it’s possible that it took a lot longer to get to this stage than it would have had these steps not been bypassed.
+If the up-front steps suggested above have been skipped, these must now occur.
+If they had been skipped, it’s possible that it took much longer to get to this stage than it would have had these steps not been bypassed.

 The Initial Implementation

-Often referred to as “Phase I,” the initial CRM implementation is normally focused on addressing the highest priority business needs.
-This initial phase can be completed in a reasonable amount of time and the returns on a CRM investment can start much earlier compared to a “boil the ocean” implementation.
+Often referred to as “Phase I,” the initial CRM implementation normally addresses the highest priority business needs.
+This initial phase can be completed in a reasonable amount of time, and the returns on a CRM investment can start much earlier than a “boil the ocean” implementation.

 Post Implementation Adjustments

-Once Phase I has gone through its entire cycle, it then makes sense to look ahead to the next phase.
-If the person or team that was originally involved in championing a new CRM system can demonstrate some early wins, then it’s easier to get budgetary approval for additional phases.
-Success breeds success.
+Once Phase I has gone through its entire cycle, looking ahead to the next phase makes sense.
+If the person or team that was originally involved in championing a new CRM system can demonstrate some early wins, it’s easier to get budgetary approval for additional phases.